plancksecurity/foundation-planckCoreV3/test/README.md

 # Running the Engine Test Suite

-If you simply want to run the suite and see what tests fail, either:
+## To simply run the test suite and see what tests fail...

+Do one of:

 1. make test OR
 2. python3 \<path to gtest-parallel.py\> ./EngineTests

-To run individual tests, especially for debugging purposes:
+## To run individual test suites, especially for debugging purposes

-1. Blah, and, for example,
+1. To run sequentially, IN THE SAME PROCESS: ./EngineTests TestSuiteName* (for example, for DeleteKeyTest: ./EngineTests DeleteKeyTest*)
-2. {lldb ./EngineTests some-blah-args-here}
+2. To debug the same: lldb ./EngineTests TestSuiteName*
+3. To run sequentially IN DIFFERENT PROCESSES: (FIXME - is this really the case?)

 # Creating new tests